the-runtime/kafka-sample/README.md

 # Kafka Testing Project
-This sample project is designed for testing how Kafka works.
+This sample project is designed for testing how to use kafka with golang.
 It provides a simple HTTP server that exposes three endpoints for Kafka operations: creating a topic, pushing a message to a topic, and reading messages from a topic.

 ## Setup
 Make sure you have a Kafka broker running on localhost:9092 before running the project.